eric8607242/OSNASLib/doc/customize/training_strategy.md

         """ The sampler step before each iteration

         In each step, the sampler should decide the strategy to update the supernet.
-        We provide two protocal in the supernet:
+        We provide four protocal in the supernet:
+            gumbel_softmax: In each layer, the architecture parameter will be passed into the Gumbel Softmax layer to transform into the weight summation as 1.
+After weights transformation, the supernet will weighted sum the output of each canididate block.
+Therefore, user should pass the hyperparameter `tau` as the argument during `set_forward_state`

+            softmax: In each layer, the architecture parameter will be passed into the Softmax layer to transform into the weight summation as 1.
+After weights transformation, the supernet will weighted sum the output of each canididate block.

             sum:     In each layer, the supernet will weighted sum the output of each candidate block.
                      Therefore, user shoud utilize architecture parameters or set the architecture parameters with supernet.set_arch_param(arch_param)

             single:  In each layer, the supernet will only forward one of all candidate blocks.
                      Therefore, user should set the activate block in each layer by supernet.set_activate_architecture(architecture)

         User should set the protocal to sum or single by supernet.set_forward_state(state).
         """
-        pass
+        raise NotImplemented
 ```

 ## Setting Config File